Sensile-Technologies/v0-tax-invoice-dashboard/replit.md

   - Fixed notices API to use local PostgreSQL (query) instead of Supabase
   - Mobile app dashboard now shows username and branch name instead of role
   - Fixed staff list API to filter by vendor_id - users only see staff from their own vendor's branches
+  - Fixed branches list API to filter by vendor_id - users only see branches from their own vendor
+  - Updated staff-management and headquarters pages to pass user_id when fetching branches

 - 2024-12-13: Staff Management & Shift Closure Enhancements
   - Removed placeholder staff data from Staff Management page - now fetches from database